pmxuan/pmxuan.github.io/_pages/education.md

 {% include base_path %}

 # Education
-- **Master of Science in Computer Science at Japan Advanced Institute of Science and Technology**, *2025-2027*
+- **Master of Science in Computer Science at Japan Advanced Institute of Science and Technology**, *2025 - Present*
   - **Major**: Information Science
 - **Bachelor of Science at University of Science**, *2020-2024*
   - **Major**: Data Science